OSGeo/gdal/doc/source/programs/ogrinfo.rst

 .. program:: ogrinfo

+.. option:: -json

+    Display the output in json format.

+    .. versionadded:: 3.7

 .. option:: -ro

     Open the data source in read-only mode.

 .. option:: -al

-    List all features of all layers (used instead of having to give layer names as arguments).
+    List all layers (used instead of having to give layer names as arguments).
+    In the default text output, this also enables listing all features, which can be disabled with :option:`-so`.
+    In JSON output, -al is implicit, but listing of features must be explicitly enabled with :option:`-features`.

 .. option:: -rl